-A. Definition: Alternative Placement or Expulsion with Continuing Educational Services is the removal of the right of the student to attend the regular school program at a district public school for a period of time with educational services provided at an alternative site in lieu of expulsion without continuing educational services.
+• Definition: Alternative Placement or Expulsion with Continuing Educational Services is the removal of the right of the student to attend the regular school program at a district public school for a period of time with educational services provided at an alternative site in lieu of expulsion without continuing educational services.
 The alternative placement should not exceed the remainder of the current school year and one (1) additional year of attendance.

-The Principal or his/her designated representative may recommend to the Superintendent that a Disciplinary Hearing be conducted regarding the removal of a student from the regular school program when a student has committed a serious breach of conduct.

-- 2. Alternative Placement of a student protected under IDEA or Section 504 who has an active IEP or Section 504 Plan, constitutes a change in educational placement.
-The following procedures shall be followed: - a.
+- 1. The Principal or his/her designated representative may recommend to the Superintendent that a Disciplinary Hearing be conducted regarding the removal of a student from the regular school program when a student has committed a serious breach of conduct. - 2.
+Alternative Placement of a student protected under IDEA or Section 504 who has an active IEP or Section 504 Plan, constitutes a change in educational placement.
+The following procedures shall be followed: - 1.
 If a Principal determines that a student with a disability has engaged in a behavior that warrants alternative placement or expulsion (a disciplinary hearing), he/she shall contact the Coordinator of Behavior Intervention and Supports and request a Manifestation Determination meeting be scheduled with the school based IEP or Section 504 team.
 The meeting shall be held to make a manifestation determination and if determined by the IEP Team a Functional Behavior Assessment (FBA) and/or Positive Behavioral Intervention Plan (PBIP) may be developed.
-Additionally, the Coordinator of Behavior Intervention and Supports will schedule an IEP or Section 504 team meeting following the Manifestation Determination meeting as appropriate to further address student needs and supports. - b.
-If the team determines that the student's misconduct is a manifestation of the student's disability, a review of the student's IEP/Section 504 Accommodation Plan shall be conducted and an appropriate alternative implemented.
-A guardian/student may request a recommendation to the Disciplinary Hearing Committee for a due process hearing regardless of the manifestation decision. - c.
+Additionally, the Coordinator of Behavior Intervention and Supports will schedule an IEP or Section 504 team meeting following the Manifestation Determination meeting as appropriate to further address student needs and supports. .
+All disciplinary action at the classroom, school and district level must be provided to the student and parent/guardian in the home language whenever feasible.
+Contact the ESOL School Liaison or District Program Facilitator for assistance with interpretation or translation services.

+- 2. If the team determines that the student's misconduct is a manifestation of the student's disability, a review of the student's IEP/Section 504 Accommodation Plan shall be conducted and an appropriate alternative implemented.
+A guardian/student may request a recommendation to the Disciplinary Hearing Committee for a due process hearing regardless of the manifestation decision. - 3.
 If the misconduct is not a manifestation of the student's disability, then the student will be recommended to the Disciplinary Hearing Committee for a due process hearing.
 Exceptional students may be recommended for removal from the regular school with the continued provision of services in accordance with the student's IEP.
-A student identified disabled under Section 504 shall be afforded disciplinary action to the same extent that such disciplinary action is taken against non-disabled students. - d.
-Schools can recommend placement in an alternative education setting for up to forty-five (45) school days for students with a disability, irrespective of the manifestation determination decision (i.e., even if the offense is determined to be related to the disability) if the child engages in the following behaviors: - 1. carries or possesses a weapon to or at school, on school premises, or to or at a school function, - 2. knowingly possesses or uses illegal drugs, or sells or solicits the sale of a controlled substance, while at school, on school premises, or at a school function, and/or - 3. has inflicted serious bodily injury upon another person while at school, on school premises, or at a school function.
+A student identified disabled under Section 504 shall be afforded disciplinary action to the same extent that such disciplinary action is taken against non-disabled students. - 4.
+Schools can recommend placement in an alternative education setting for up to forty-five (45) school days for students with a disability, irrespective of the manifestation determination decision (i.e., even if the offense is determined to be related to the disability) if the child engages in the following behaviors: - carries or possesses a weapon to or at school, on school premises, or to or at a school function, - 2. knowingly possesses or uses illegal drugs, or sells or solicits the sale of a controlled substance, while at school, on school premises, or at a school function, and/or - 3. has inflicted serious bodily injury upon another person while at school, on school premises, or at a school function.